 Over the years, Allison has represented clients in a wide variety of property-based legal matters, including quiet title actions, lease litigation, eminent domain actions, partition claims, surface use disputes, easement and right-of-way disputes, estate contests, land contract enforcement and foreclosure, estate disputes, and judicial sales of real estate, to name a few.
 She also represents oil and gas producers before the West Virginia Oil and Gas Conservation Commission and has advocated for her clients before the West Virginia Supreme Court of Appeals.

-As a complement to her litigation practice, Allison manages a real estate transaction practice out of the firm’s Clarksburg office.
-The transaction side of the practice spans both surface and subsurface property interests.
-Regardless of whether Allison is advising on a “simple” lease negotiation, a mineral title opinion, a title search, or specialized advice on how to best structure a joint operating agreement (JOA) among oil and gas operators, Allison’s clients value her direct and no-nonsense approach.
+As a complement to her litigation practice, Allison manages a title and real estate transaction practice out of the firm’s Clarksburg office.
+The title transaction side of the practice spans both surface and subsurface property interests.
+Regardless of whether Allison is advising on a “simple” lease negotiation, an oil and gas title opinion, a title search, or specialized advice on how to best structure a joint operating agreement (JOA) among oil and gas operators, Allison’s clients value her direct and no-nonsense approach.

-Jenkins Fenstermaker’s Clarksburg team also offers residential and commercial real estate and title services, as well as estate planning services.
+Jenkins Fenstermaker’s Clarksburg team also offers residential and commercial real estate and title services.
+Allison is a licensed title insurance agent with First American Title Insurance and Old Republic Title.
 Quick, efficient title searches and closings for property in North Central West Virginia are handled in the firm’s downtown Clarksburg location.
-Estate planning services are conducted all over the state.

 Allison earned her law degree from the West Virginia University College of Law in 2009, where she served on the West Virginia Law Review and was selected to the Order of the Coif.
 She earned her M.A. in English from SUNY Buffalo in 2001 and her B.A. from the University of Montana in 1999.
 Allison practiced law in Harrison County, WV for nine years before joining Jenkins Fenstermaker, PLLC’s new office in Clarksburg.